DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/06-16 Group Meeting.md

 - I gotta ask the Alex and Alecks if there should even be a meeting this week.
 - If anything, we can go over the design choices for the next portraits, Tarun and Hidetomo?

-Ask team Alex if they can work
+Ask team Alex if they can work throughout the week.
+If not, no meeting.
-Friday (if it does happen)
+Friday-Sunday (if it does happen)

 ### Environmental Artist Meeting